 Commenting on the exhibition, the Revd Jonathan Evens, commission4mission’s secretary, said:

 “Classical, modern and contemporary art and architecture beautifully combine for commission4mission’s fifth group exhibition in the setting of St Stephen Walbrook.
 The theme of the show is ‘Vision’ and, as in previous years, will feature a wide variety of work from long-standing and new members.”

 “We are very fortunate to be able to exhibit regularly at this church.
 The exhibition always attracts a great deal of attention in the City.
 As before, interpretation of the theme is up to individual artists, and no doubt we will have the usual amazing variety and originality in the work submitted.”

 Using ceramics, collage, digital prints, etchings, film, icons, installations, paintings, photography, poetry and sculpture, the 27 commission4mission artists include Ally Ashworth, Hayley Bowen, Harvey Bradley, Irina Bradley, Christopher Clack, Mary Davey, Jonathan Evens, Terence Ffyffe, Rob Floyd, Maurizio Galia (Italy), Michael Garaway, John Gentry, Clorinda Goodman, Judy Goring, Laura Grenci (Italy), Barbara Harris, Deborah Harrison, Tim Harrold, David Hawkins, Jacek Kulikowski, Mark Lewis, Adeliza Mole, Colin Riches, Janet Roberts, Henry Shelton, Monica Thornton and Peter Webb.

 The exhibition is on display from today, 5th until the 15th September.
-For more details on the opening times see the new St Stephen Walbrook website.
+For more details on the opening times and other upcoming exhibitions see the new St Stephen Walbrook website.